-For more detailed information please see the attached Program Guides or visit the Ontario Agri-food Innovation Alliance Gryphon's LAAIR.
+For more detailed information please see the attached Program Guides or visit the Ontario Agri-food Innovation Alliance Gryphon's LAAIR page.

-The Gryphon's LAAIR Funding Program provides financial support to University of Guelph researchers attempting to commercialize new technologies that will enrich the Ontario agri-food sector.
-Grants will be used to turn new technologies into innovations through disciplined, evidence based market research, prototype development, product feature optimization, market analysis, business model design, value proposition enhancement, new venture creation, and customer discovery.
+The Gryphon's LAAIR Funding Program provides financial support to University of Guelph researchers attempting to commercialize new technologies that will enrich Ontario's agri-food sector.
+Grants will be used to turn new technologies into innovations through disciplined, evidence-based market research, prototype development, product feature optimization, market analysis, business model design, value proposition enhancement, new venture creation, and customer discovery.

 These grants provide targeted financial support to help researchers:

-- Develop and optimize their Minimum Viable Product (MVP) based on a new technology and remove any existing barriers that are preventing industry from adopting and commercializing the technology.
-(Product Development Grants)
+- Develop and optimize a Minimum Viable Product (MVP) based on a new technology and remove any existing barriers that are preventing industry from adopting and commercializing such technology (Product Development Grants).

 Applicants (Project Leaders) must be UofG faculty or an eligible Adjunct (Adjunct Eligibility Criteria) and eligible to hold Tri-council grants.

 Project Leaders must be able to demonstrate an appropriate level of expertise related to the developmental needs of the new technology.